Zinc is an important trace mineral in the body that plays a role in many cellular processes, wound healing, growth, and

 How does Roman offer zinc?

 Roman obtains zinc from a non-GMO source in Japan.
 It is available synthetically as zinc sulfate.

-Zinc is one of five main ingredients in Roman’s Testosterone Support supplement.
+Zinc is one of six main ingredients in Roman’s Testosterone Support supplement.
 The supplement consists of four tablets that should be taken with water.
 Each individual tablet contains 7.5 mg of zinc, for a total daily dose of 30 mg.
 This value falls between the RDA and the UL for zinc and closely approximates the amount that led to increased testosterone levels and improved semen quality in one study.

-Other ingredients in the tablets include maca root powder, magnesium citrate, ashwagandha root extract, cholecalciferol, microcrystalline cellulose, dicalcium phosphate, stearic acid, croscarmellose sodium, magnesium stearate, silicon dioxide, and pharmaceutical glaze (shellac, povidone).
+Other ingredients in the tablets include maca root powder, KSM-66® organic ashwagandha root extract, magnesium citrate, cupric oxide, cholecalciferol, microcrystalline cellulose, dicalcium phosphate, stearic acid, croscarmellose sodium, magnesium stearate, silicon dioxide, and pharmaceutical glaze (shellac, povidone).